TrellixVulnTeam/swahilipython_SCMU/Doc/library/zipfile.rst

 .. class:: ZipFile
    :noindex:

-   The class for reading and writing ZIP files.
+   The kundi for reading and writing ZIP files.
 See section :ref:`zipfile-objects` for constructor details.